vincentchemistry/vincentchemistry.github.io/research/index.md

 ---

-## Disease Diagnostics and Therapy Utilizing Synthetic Receptors for Biomolecules
+## Disease Diagnostics and Therapeutics Utilizing Synthetic Receptors for Biomolecules

 The ability to selectively recognize biomolecules—such as **carbohydrates**, **lipids**, **peptides**, and **nucleotides**—is vital for understanding biological systems and developing medical diagnostics and therapeutics.